xiongrxchn/IntelBri.github.io/index.md

 ### Outdoor experiments

-The team collectes the hand-labeled data by repeatedly driving down several known stretches of roads, and continuously recording raw accelerometer traces.
+The team collects the hand-labeled data by repeatedly driving down several known stretches of roads, and continuously recording raw accelerometer traces.
 Traces were post-processed to select out only the sample windows containing a corresponding event that appeared signiﬁcant, in order to eliminate delay and inaccuracy in the human-recorded annotations.

 <div align="center"><img width="800" src="https://github.com/xiongrxchn/IntelBri.github.io/blob/gh1-pages/Images/outdoor_7.png"/></div>